The load stage of the ETL process depends largely on what you intend to do with the data once it’s loaded into the data warehouse. Uses could include:

 - Implementing a real-time alerting system

-Regardless of your end goal, one of the key considerations during the load process is understanding the work you’re requiring of target environment.
-Depending on your data volume, structure, target, and load type there is the possibility of negatively impacting the host system.
+Regardless of your end goal, one of the key considerations during the load process is understanding the work you’re requiring of the target environment.
+Depending on your data volume, structure, target, and load type, you could negatively impact the host system when you load data.

 For example, loading data into Amazon Redshift is best done infrequently in large batches.
-If you’re loading data into Redshift, you’ll want to avoid small, frequent batches or you’ll have 10 angry analysts beating down your door when they notice your jobs are constantly consuming all of their cluster resources.
+If you’re loading data into Redshift, you should avoid small, frequent batches or you’ll have angry analysts beating down your door when they notice that your jobs are consuming all of their cluster resources.

-Bottom line: the load process needs to be specific to what you’re loading data into.
-We’re going to move forward with the ETL discussion assuming you’re loading data into an analytics warehouse.
+Bottom line: The load process needs to be specific to what you’re loading data into.
+We’re going to move forward with the assumption that you’re loading data into an analytics warehouse.

 There are two primary methods to load data into a warehouse:

-- Streaming incremental load -- better for smaller data volumes
+- Streaming incremental load – better for loading small data volumes

 |Full load||Incremental load|